isabella232/document-services.en/help/usecases/jobposting.md

 ![Screenshot of testing an uploaded PDF document](assets/jobs_2.png)

-Check out this [live demo](https://documentcloud.adobe.com/view-sdk-demo/index.html#/view/IN_LINE/Bodea%20Brochure.pdf) to see an in-line embed in action.
+To see an in-line embed in action, check out this [live demo](https://documentcloud.adobe.com/view-sdk-demo/index.html#/view/IN_LINE/Bodea%20Brochure.pdf).

 ## Next steps

 This tutorial walked through how to use Node.js with Document Services to convert an uploaded [job posting](https://www.adobe.io/apis/documentcloud/dcsdk/job-posting.html) in various formats to a PDF.
 The resulting PDF was then embedded in a webpage.
 Now you can add the same function to your website, making it easier for employers to upload job descriptions, brochures, and more for job seekers to find.
-This helps everyone get the information they need to find their dream job.
+These funcations help everyone get the information they need to find their dream job.

 Document Services help you add key document-handling functions to your website or app.
 If you want to dive deeper into what these APIs can do, refer to the following quickstart documentation: